Safe Use of Measuring Tapes

 Safety Reminders

-- Control tape retraction.
+- Control tape recoil.

-- Use a partner for long measurements.
+- Use a helper for long measurements.

 Ask the Crew